mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

 * Requirements
   * Does the writer need specialized knowledge in a particular field of study?
     * e.g., medical writing, financial writing
-  * Should they have particular skills?
+  * Should they have specific skills?
     * e.g., writing for search engine optimization, appealing to young professionals
 * Assignment details
   * What is the typical word count for your assignments?